azt3k/bonethug/README.md

 - sync of just files between envs
 - remove a deployment from a target
 - support for more project types
+- support for more deployment OSes
+- update dependencies
-- support for other OSes
+- setup env support for OSes other than ubuntu
+- watch on windows
+- deploy on windows (mina fork and rewrite)
 - support for nginx